Human Capital

 Strengthening and Continuously Carrying Out Risk Reduction Efforts to Prevent Occupational Accidents

-During the three-year period of the Medium-term Business Plan (FY2020–2022), the Group will implement a variety of measures to prevent accidents from occurring during working hours, with the goal of reducing the frequency rate of lost-worktime injuries to 0.15 or less by 2022.
-With the occupational safety and health management system (OSHMS) and the organization of safety and health committees serving as the cornerstones, the Group works through the PDCA cycle, focusing on risk assessment to deal with business changes and daily activities that create a culture of safety in which the company, organizations (divisions) and individuals work together.
+During the three-year period of the Medium-term Business Plan (FY2023–2025), the Group will implement a variety of measures to prevent accidents from occurring during working hours, with the goal of reducing the frequency rate of lost-worktime injuries to 0.10 or less by 2025.
+With the occupational safety and health management system (OSHMS) and the organization of safety and health committees serving as the cornerstones, the Group works through the PDCA cycle, focusing on risk assessment to deal with business changes and daily activities such as safety inspections and sharing information about near-miss incidents.

 Konica Minolta’s Safety and Health Initiatives